Sehajvir2034/COSC310_individual_assignment/README.md

 - Similar to the Google Street View Image API we integrated the Google Maps and Google Directions API into the GUI which helps the user to locate the restaurant and get directions from their location to the restaurant.
 - When the user asks the chabot for directions the chatbot guides them to the Google Maps hosted in the website.
-- The user can see the location marker of the restaurant and click on the directions which will take them to google maps website and the user can get the directions to the restaurant.
+- The user can see the location marker of the restaurant and click on the directions which will take them to google maps website and the user can get the directions to the restaurant from there.

 ## Documentation